Individual Therapy

 3. The aims of psychotherapy extend beyond symptom reduction, aiming for lasting change, enjoyment and meaningful fulfillment in life.

-4. Therapy is an ethical practice that supports discovering your authentic and singular truth and living your life as you see fit.
+4. Therapy is an ethical practice that supports discovering your authentic and singular truth and assuming full responsibility over your life.
 I reject techniques and methods that are coercive, uncritical, dogmatic or ideological in any way.